-When: When evaluation is needed to inform decisions directly and programmes are already in widespread use, quasi-experimental methods will often be more informative than experiments
+When: When evaluation is needed to inform decisions directly and programmes are already in widespread use, quasi-experimental methods will often be more statistically informative than experiments

 A considerable proportion of experimental education research aims at testing the effectiveness of commercially available programmes that are already in widespread use in schools.
-For example, recent experiments in England have tried to evaluate the impacts of particular systematic synthetic phonics programmes (Rutt et al., 2022).
+For example, recent experiments in England have tried to evaluate the impacts of particular systematic synthetic phonics programmes (Molotsky et al., 2022).
 Since these programmes have several KCA, we would ideally like to run a decision-informing experiment to evaluate them, using broad high-stakes outcomes of the sort that are captured in secondary data.
-However, the persistent lack of precision of such experiments (see Figure 1 and 2) suggests that experiments are unlikely to provide informative findings about such programmes.
+However, the persistent lack of precision of such experiments (see Figure 1 and 2) suggests that experiments are unlikely to provide statistically informative findings about such programmes.
 This is particularly true where programmes are already in widespread use because the number of schools who can be persuaded to switch to using them is necessarily constrained.
-Furthermore, since there can be considerable cross-site (between school)

-variation in the effects of education interventions (Weiss et al., 2017), the convenience samples that such experiments inevitably end up using may not be informative about the effect size in schools outside of the trial.
+Furthermore, since there can be considerable cross-site (between school) variation in the effects of education interventions (Weiss et al., 2017), the convenience samples that such experiments inevitably end up using may not be informative about the effect size in schools outside of the trial.

 In such cases, we would recommend moving away from random assignment unless it is possible to run very large trials, perhaps through governments mandating participation or when pupil-level randomisation is possible.
-In all other cases, quasi-experimental methods applied to naturally occurring variation are likely to provide more informative findings.
+In all other cases, quasi-experimental methods applied to naturally occurring variation are likely to provide more statistically informative findings, something which research funders such as the EEF are already moving towards.
 Experimentalists will likely object to this on the grounds that quasi-experimental methods require stronger assumptions to identify causal effects.
-However, many within-study comparisons have now been conducted showing that quasi-experimental methods actually provide very similar point estimates (effect sizes) to experimental evaluations of the same education programmes.
+However, many within-study comparisons (including work funded by the EEF as part of its work on supporting a greater diversity of evaluation methods) have now been conducted showing that quasi-experimental methods actually provide very similar point estimates (effect sizes) to experimental evaluations of the same education programmes.
 Indeed, meta-analyses have shown that regression discontinuity designs (Chaplin et al., 2018), propensity score matching (Weidmann & Miratrix, 2021), and comparative interrupted time series designs (Coopersmith et al., 2022; Sims et al. 2022) all show very small mean absolute bias relative to experimental benchmarks.

 Where many schools are already receiving the intervention of interest, quasi-experiments can leverage this naturally occurring variation in exposure to achieve greater precision, faster, and at lower costs than in an experiment - so long as the relevant outcomes are captured in secondary data.
+Of course, this will not always be the case, and, more broadly, our argument should not be taken as suggesting quasi-experimental trials are not without their own methodological and practical challenges.
+Our argument is towards greater consideration of these as an option, recognising the challenges of both experimental and quasi-experimental approaches.

-This improves the potential for ranking the effect sizes of e.g., alternative phonics programmes, in a way that can better inform the decisions of budget holders.
+This approach would also improve the potential for ranking the effect sizes of, e.g., alternative phonics programmes, in a way that can better inform the decisions of budget holders.
 Furthermore, such large sample size quasi-experiments can potentially provide impact estimates for sub-groups of treated units, for example by matching and comparing schools with higher or lower levels of deprivation.
 This allows researchers to explore heterogeneity in treatment effects, which is valuable for decision makers, who want to know about likely effect sizes for pupils like those in their settings (Jaciw, 2023).